-A: You are right to be circumspect about signing an exclusive contract with one broker, but not for the reason you suspect.
+A: You are right to be circumspect about signing an exclusive contract with one broker, but not for the reason you name.
 Virtually all experienced brokers will have access to every potential available property in the marketplace.
 Even properties controlled exclusively by other brokers will be available to your exclusive broker through co-brokerage.
 The best tenant or buyer brokers will actually publish your requirements to the brokerage community soliciting submissions of properties for their client.
 Corporate America has fully embraced the concept of exclusive tenant and buyer representation.
 It is actually rare to find a major corporation that does not have an exclusive tenant or buyer broker.
 The advantages are many: The agent will have a fiduciary responsibility to you, not the landlord or seller; the use of one agent promotes objectivity in his evaluation of potential alternatives for you; and you will save considerable time dealing with only one agent.

 Your concern is unfounded, if you have the right broker.
 This leads us to the major concern.
 The real reason to be careful in signing an exclusive agency agreement is that you do not want to saddle yourself with a broker that is either unwilling or incapable of providing the full palette of services that you require.
-You can avoid this problem if you take a lead from the experts in appointing an exclusive broker to represent your company.

-You should hire an exclusive broker in the same careful manner that you would hire any other professional, such as an attorney or accountant.
+You can avoid this problem if you hire an exclusive broker in the same careful manner that you would hire any other professional, such as an attorney or accountant.
 First and foremost, network for referrals.
 It is best to have a referral from someone who has actually been represented exclusively by the broker.
 It would not be overkill to interview and request proposals from the three different brokers.
 Try to interview the broker that will actually be working day to day on your account, rather than the executive broker that came along to "close the sale" with you.